Many mortgages for over 60s do not feature on the leading comparison sites.

 Regarding home valuations, the requirements can vary among lenders.
 While specific details on whether a lender requires an in-person valuation or accepts a desktop-based valuation for RIO mortgages were not found, it is common for lenders to require some form of property valuation to determine the loan amount.
 This valuation can either be an in-person assessment or, in some cases, a desktop valuation.
 The choice of valuation method can depend on the lender’s policies and the specifics of the mortgage product.

-For a Retirement Interest-Only Mortgage, it’s essential to consider the costs and fees associated with these mortgages.
+It’s essential to consider the costs and fees associated with a retirement interest-only mortgage.
 These can include arrangement fees, valuation fees, and legal fees.

 The costs for these services vary between lenders and mortgage products.
 Some lenders might require a valuation fee ranging from £200 to £600.
 Additionally, you might need to consider legal fees for services like conveyancing, which can cost around £500 to £1,500.